-First Engineer Ernest Hayles of Newport Fire Brigade passed away as the result of an accident on 2 September 1906 aged 57.
+First Engineer Ernest Hayles of Newport Fire Brigade passed away very suddenly at home on 2 September 1906 aged 57.

 Ernest was born in Crocker Street, Newport on 1 July 1845, the son of George (a brewer) and Louisa who later relocated to 45 Sea Street.
 He married Mary Abberley in Beddington-and-Wallington, Surrey on 3 October 1867 and for a time served as a fireman with the Brighton Fire Brigade.